 QuickBooks Online has a number of reports that will help you with your purchase orders.
 To view these reports:

 - Select Reports from the left menu.

-- Go to the All Reports tab then select Review Expenses and Purchases.
+- Select All Reports at the top then Review Expenses and Purchases.